 • Glaze.
 Add a glaze for real decadence!
 Make a glaze by mixing 1/4 cup confectioners’ sugar with 1 to 2 teaspoons milk.
 Mix until smooth and drizzle over the cooled bread.
 Alternatively, you could add cream cheese frosting over the top.

 • Pumpkin muffins.
 Follow the recipe, adding instead to a muffin tin and cooking for 18-25 minutes.
+Or, give this pumpkin muffin recipe a try!
+Mini loaves would be fun too!

 • Chocolate.
 If you’re craving chocolate, fold 1/2 cup dark chocolate chips into the batter, and sprinkle more over the top, too.